Heighington War Memorial is a Grade II listed building in the Darlington local planning authority area, England. War memorial.

 Description

-The pedestal stands on a three-stepped base of a different stone-type.
-The lower steps are let into the churchyard wall, with a small metal grill closing the gap.
-The top step of the base records the Second World War details, with 1939 – 1945 on the chamfered tread and ten names listed on the riser.
-An inscription on the riser of the middle step reads “WE WILL REMEMBER THEM” with PAX on the riser of the bottom step.
+The pedestal is set on a three-stepped base made from a different type of stone.
+The lower steps are integrated into the churchyard wall, which has a small metal grill closing the gap.
+The top step of the base displays details of the Second World War, with the dates 1939 – 1945 inscribed on the chamfered tread and ten names listed on the riser.
+An inscription on the riser of the middle step reads “WE WILL REMEMBER THEM,” while the bottom step features the word "PAX" on its riser.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.